-When considering photovoltaics, all structures will need to be checked by a competent structural engineer to ensure they can take the added weight of the photo voltaic panels.
+When considering photovoltaics, all structures will need to be checked by a competent structural engineer to ensure they can take the added weight of the photovoltaic panels.

-12. Detailing
+13. Detailing

-VertixTM Systems have produced comprehensive detailing pack for the Vertix EasySeamTM Roof System.
-To weather tightness, the roof details provided comply with relevant best practice in roof cladding.
+Vertix Systems have produced a comprehensive detailing pack for the Vertix EasySeam Roof System.
+To ensure weather tightness, the roof details provided comply with relevant best practice in roof cladding.
 Upstands as standard should be 150mm.
 There is a difference between 5-15-degree low pitch roof and 16-45-degree pitch roofs.
 All overlaps should be 150mm and it is best practice is for them to be fixed and sealed off.
 On low pitch roofs, the joints should always be sealed underneath with an high elastic sealant.

-VertixTM Systems have created a range of detailing for the EasySeamTM Roof System that achieves the specifiers' aims for the project.
 Neat detailing is very important for this type of roofing but this should not be at the expense of weathertightness.
-Some traditional techniques in standing seam look aesthetically better than some of the standard details VertixTM Systems suggests, they do not comply but ENBS5250:2020 requirements for weather tightness.
+Some traditional techniques in standing seam look aesthetically better than some of the standard details Vertix Systems suggests, but they do not comply with ENBS5250:2020 requirements for weather tightness.

-List of EasySeamTM roof details
+List of EasySeam® roof details

 - 1. Duo ridge detail

 - 2. Mono ridge detail

 - 3. Eaves detail

 - 4. Verge detail

 - 5. Top abutment detail

 - 6. Side abutment detail

+- 7. Valley detail

-- 7. Ventilated duo ridge detail
+- 8. Ventilated duo ridge detail

-- 8. Ventilated mono ridge detail
+- 9. Ventilated mono ridge detail

-- 9. Ventilated eaves detail
+- 10. Ventilated eaves detail

-- 10. Venitlated top abutment low pitch detail
+- 11. Venitlated top abutment low pitch detail

-- 11. Mansard eave detail
+- 12. Mansard eave detail

-- 12. Round pipe pentration detail
+- 13. Round pipe pentration detail

-- 13. Eaves soffit detail
+- 14. Eaves soffit detail

-- 14. Mono ridge soffit detail
+- 15. Mono ridge soffit detail

-- 15. Verge soffit detail
+- 16. Verge soffit detail

-- 16. Cold roof build up detail
+- 17. Cold roof build up detail

-- 17. Warm roof build up detail
+- 18. Warm roof build up detail

+- 19. Flat valley detail

+- 20. Hip detail

+- 21. Flat soffit detail

+- 22. Square penetration and rooflight detail

-1.Duo ridge detail
+1. Duo ridge detail

-2.Mono ridge detail
+2. Mono ridge detail